The Purpose of a Fungus and Mold Expert Witness

 - Suburban households

 - Warehouses and workplace facilities

-Mold and fungus expert witnesses are certified industrial hygienists.
-They’ll assess the state of the property, then provide recommendations and or testimony based on the latest federal and state regulations.
+Mold and fungus expert witnesses will assess the state of the property, then provide recommendations and or testimony based on the latest federal and state regulations.

 Our mold expert witnesses have strong science backgrounds, advanced training, certifications, and licensure.
 We understand that every case is unique, and we’ll investigate so that we can provide the most accurate testimony possible.

 Mold expert witness testimonies are often requested when a plaintiff’s health has been compromised by dangerous mold growth.
 We have often worked with the medical community to identify mold-related illnesses, including:

 Our building biologists understand the science of fungus and how it interacts with humans.
 If a resident or worker on your property has experienced a mold-related illness, talk to our team.
 We’ll schedule a thorough investigation, followed by safe mold remediation.

 Technically, the answer is yes.
 If a person is exposed to mold at work or while living in a rental property, they may be able to file for worker’s compensation or a settlement from the at-fault party.